openforis/collect-earth-online-doc/docs/source/project/geodash.rst

 The Degradation Tool provides time-series information on forest degradation from selective logging, fire, and other large and small disturbances.
 The Normalized Difference Fraction Index (NDFI) allows for enhanced detection of forest canopy damage from multiple sources, including selective logging and forest fires.

 It is calculated with this equation:

->>
-.. thumbnail:: ../images/joining1.png
+.. thumbnail:: ../_images/geodash4.png
-   :title: Clicking on an institution's name.
-   :group: joining_institution
+    :title: NDFI calculation equation
+    :align: center
+    :width: 70%

 where

->>
-.. thumbnail:: ../images/joining1.png
+.. thumbnail:: ../_images/geodash5.png
-   :title: Clicking on an institution's name.
-   :group: joining_institution
+    :title: GV Shade equation
+    :align: center
+    :width: 70%

-More detail can be found in: Souza, C. M., Roberts, D. A., & Cochrane, M. A. (2005).
+More detail can be found in:

+- Souza, C. M., Roberts, D. A., & Cochrane, M. A. (2005).
 Combining spectral and spatial information to map canopy damage from selective logging and forest fires. *Remote Sensing of Environment*, 98(2), 329-343.

 To create and use the Degradation Tool in your Geo-Dash:

 1. Click **[Add Widget]** in the upper right hand of the Geo-Dash layout screen.

-2. Select Degradation Tool in the Type drop down.
+2. Select **Degradation Tool** in the Type drop down.

-3. Give the widget a Title.
+3. Give the widget a **Title**.

-4. Choose the Basemap source from dropdown.
+4. Choose the **Basemap** source from dropdown.
 This will be the basemap for the widget and other data will be layered on top.

-5. Choose which Band to graph.
+5. Choose which **Band** to graph.
 Available options include SWIR1, NIR, Red, Green Blue, SWIR2, and NDFI.
 NDFI allows for enhanced detection of forest canopy damage from multiple sources, including selective logging and forest fires.

-6. Select the Date Range you would like.
+6. Select the **Date Range** you would like.
 This tool can draw from Landsat 4 (July 1982-December 1993), Landsat 5 (March 1984-January 2013), Landsat 7 (April 1999 – current), and Landsat 8 (February 2013 – current) based on the date range you select.
 Sentinel information is only available from April 2014 onward (Sentinel 1A launch).

-7. Click Create.
+7. Click **[Create]**.
 8. Reposition and resize to your liking.
-This tool will have two panels, so be sure to give it ample vertical space.
+This tool will have two panels stacked one on top of the other, so be sure to give it ample vertical space.

 Add a Dual Imagery Widget
 -------------------------

 The dual imagery widget combines two different image collection widgets so the user can compare the images side by side.

-Show example of the widget to illustrate
->>
-.. thumbnail:: ../images/joining1.png
-   :title: Clicking on an institution's name.
-   :group: joining_institution

 To create a Dual Imagery Widget:

 1. Click **[Add Widget]** in the upper right hand of the Geo-Dash layout screen.

-2. Select Dual Imagery in the Widget Type drop down.
+2. Select **Dual Imagery** in the Widget Type drop down.

-3. Give the widget a Title.
+3. Give the widget a **Title**.
 We suggest an informative title such as {Data} {Date range} e.g. NDVI 2001 or NDVI 2001 – 2002.

-4. Choose Basemap source from dropdown.
+4. Choose **Basemap** source from dropdown.
 This will be the basemap for the widget and other data will be layered on top.
 5. You will now select the Imagery type for the Bottom and Top images.
 You can toggle between them by clicking the **[Next Image]** and **[Previous Image]** buttons.

-i.
-Select the Imagery Type for each image.
+   1. Select the **Imagery Type** for each image.
 Options include Image Asset, Image Collection Asset, and Preloaded Imagery Collection.

-ii.
-For more information about Image Assets, see the section titled >>“Add an Image Asset Widget.”
+   2. For more information about Image Assets, see :ref:`add-image-asset-widget`.

-iii.
-For more information about Image Collection Assets, see the section titled >>“Add an Image Collection Asset Widget.”
+   3. For more information about Image Collection Assets, see :ref:`add-image-collection-asset-widget`.

-iv.
-For more information about Preloaded Imagery Collections, see the section titled >>“Add a Preloaded Image Collection Widget.”
+   4. For more information about Preloaded Imagery Collections, see :ref:`add-preloaded-image-collection-widget`.

-a) **NDVI**, **EVI**, **EVI** **2**, **NDMI**, and **NDWI** are preconfigured with the correct Landsat bands and image parameters.
+      - **NDVI**, **EVI**, **EVI** **2**, **NDMI**, and **NDWI** are preconfigured with the correct Landsat bands and image parameters.
 NDVI merges Landsat 4 thru Landsat 8 and Sentinel 2.

-b) **Landsat 5, Landsat 7, Landsat 8**, and **Sentinel 2** are partially configured leaving you the option to adjust the bands, min, max, and cloud score.
+      - **Landsat 5, Landsat 7, Landsat 8**, and **Sentinel 2** are partially configured leaving you the option to adjust the bands, min, max, and cloud score.
 Available bands for each are:
         - Landsat 5 - B1, B2, B3, B4, B5, B6, B7, BQA
         - Landsat 7 - B1, B2, B3, B4, B5, B6_VCID_1, B6_VCID_2, B7, B8, BQA
         - Landsat 8 - B1, B2, B3, B4, B5, B6, B7, B8, B9, B10, B11, BQA

--  Sentinel 2 - B1, B2, B3, B4, B5, B6, B7, B8, B8a, B9, B10, B11, B12,
-   QA10, QA20, QA60
+        - Sentinel 2 - B1, B2, B3, B4, B5, B6, B7, B8, B8a, B9, B10, B11, B12, QA10, QA20, QA60

-c) For information on the min, max, and cloud score see >>Part 6: B “Add an Image Collection Widget”.
+   5. For information on the min, max, and cloud score see :ref:`add-image-collection-widget`.
 Min and Max are the values for the bands, while cloud score is a max percent of clouds in the image.

-6. Select the Date range you would like, if applicable.
+6. Select the **Date** range you would like, if applicable.
 If the end date is longer than the period of record, only the available data will be displayed.
 7. Click **[Create]**.
 8. Reposition and resize to your liking.

 Institutional Imagery